Archive: August 2025

 2. Focus on serving dense development and points of attraction - priority is given to routes and sections that provide connections to areas with high population density, large enterprises, educational and medical institutions, administrative and cultural centers.

 3. Increasing the efficiency of the network - attention is paid to reducing delays on routes, reducing traffic intervals, stability of schedule compliance, tram priority at intersections, and reducing operating costs through technical modernization.
-4. Integration with the bus network - the formation of a single public transport system, where the tram serves as the backbone of the network, and buses provide coverage of remote areas.

 5. Intermodality - connection with external transport hubs and convenience of transfers.